 A decision to file for bankruptcy should be made only after determining that bankruptcy is the best way to deal with your financial problems.
-This webpage cannot explain every aspect of the bankruptcy process.
+This webpage cannot explain every aspect of bankruptcy law and the bankruptcy process.
 If you still have questions after reading it, please feel free to contact us.

 Remember: The law often changes.
 Each case is different.
 This page is meant to give you general information and not to give you specific legal advice.

 What can bankruptcy do for me?

 - Eliminate the legal obligation to pay most or all of your debts.
 This is called a “discharge” of debts.
 It is designed to give you a fresh financial start.

 - Stop foreclosure on your house or mobile home and allow you an opportunity to catch up on missed payments.
 (Bankruptcy will usually not, however, automatically eliminate mortgages and other liens on your property without payment.)

 - Prevent repossession of a car or other property, or force the creditor to return property even after it has been repossessed.